 Yes, you can win chess without saying check because is not mandatory to say check or checkmate while playing chess.
 In fact, saying check might even disturb your opponent which is strictly against the rule.
 So in professional games, you should rather not say check or checkmate.

 You might notice many kids, when they play chess they call a check or checkmate.
 Even when you play with your family or friends you might be saying check.
 But as said earlier it is not necessary.

 If you are teaching someone to play chess then obviously in that case you can say check or checkmate for demonstration.
-But in tournaments it would disturb your opponent.
+But in tournaments, it would disturb your opponent.

-How Does Saying Check Disturbs Your Opponent?
+How Does Saying Check Disturb Your Opponent?

 While playing chess the mind of a chess player is highly concentrated on the game.
 Before making each move the player constantly keeps on thinking about all the next possible moves of the opponent.

 Self chatter goes on inside the player like, Is the move I am making the best decision?
 Will I be attacked if I make this move?
 Should I sacrifice this piece for that piece?…on and on.

 So lots of thoughts are going on.
 As a spectator one might think that the players are silent.
 But actually many things are happening inside them.
 In fact, in many of my games, I personally experienced this and I guess you might have also, right?

 Now just imagine, when you and your opponent are playing the game with so much concentration, suddenly you exclaim ‘CHECK!’

 How rude it would sound, doesn’t it?
 All the chain of thought processes will get disconnected suddenly.
 And chess is a mind game so saying something like this will severely disturb your opponent.